DanHodges/TheologicalDictionary/gregory-of-nazianzus.md

 # Gregory Of Nazianzus
-Definition of Gregory Of Nazianzus coming soon.
+The definition of Gregory Of Nazianzus is coming soon!